LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

 -  An auto-responder that can reply to incoming messages with information

 Lasso's flexible POP implementation allows messages to be easily retrieved from a POP server with a minimal amount of coding.
-In addition, Lasso allows the messages available on the POP server to be inspected without downloading or deleting them.
+Additionally, Lasso allows the messages available on the POP server to be inspected without downloading or deleting them.
 Mail can be downloaded but left on the server so it can be checked by other clients (and deleted at a later point if necessary).